-Why Every Interior Designer Should Visit Barcelona
+Why I Recommend That Every Interior Designer Should Visit Barcelona

 Barcelona is one of Europe’s most captivating cities for art, food, culture, and architecture, and for good reason.
 I find Barcelona to be rejuvenating and reinvigorating, especially when it comes to recharging my creative and artistic side.
 Filled with endless beauty, interesting and knowledgeable people, and scrumptious foods – Barcelona enriches my mind and nourishes my soul.

 While traveling to Barcelona inspires most everyone, I want to touch on how much this city has to offer interior designers!
 Whether you’re just starting out in design or you’ve been around for years, it’s important to let the world be your muse.

 Here are 4 reasons that I urge all interior designers to travel to this beautiful city:

 If you’re craving new thoughts and ideas on how to bring an innovative touch or clever architectural detail to your designs, look no further!
 Barcelona will offer you all of that and more.
 As a must stop for architects and designers looking for a source of knowledge, history, innovation and inspiration, this wonderful city is home to buildings and iconic landmarks that date back to the time of the Romans.
 More than 2000 years of history will take you on a journey of incredible craftsmanship, rare talent, and forward-thinking artists who gave this city a unique and everlasting touch.

 In Barcelona, you will find buildings from the Gothic period and the Catalan Art Nouveau (Modernism).

 My personal favorite go-to spot is La Pedrera (Spanish for Rockpile), a modernist building once lived-in by the great Spanish architect Antoni Gaudí.
 Here, I enjoy basking in the beauty while sipping a coffee or reading a book; I really can’t get enough of this place and highly suggest everyone to go!